UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_18.md

 Notes:

-Instead we can selecting a single column can be done without using `.loc[]` and we can just specify the dataframe name, followed by double square brackets containing the column of interest.
+Instead, selecting a single column can be done without using `.loc[]` and we can just specify the dataframe name, followed by double square brackets containing the column of interest.

 That makes the syntax for selecting the column `type` from the `cereal`
 dataframe: